-As a dental practice that offers both dental implants and dentures, we’re often asked about the best ways to replace missing teeth.
-The tooth replacement options you explore with our West Michigan restorative dentists will ultimately depend on your oral health, budget, and personal preference.
+As a dental practice that offers both dental implants and dentures, we’re often asked about the best ways to go about replacing missing teeth.
+The you explore with our West Michigan dentists will ultimately depend on your oral health, budget, and personal preference.

-Here are the differences between getting dentures and getting dental implants.
+Here are the differences between getting dentures and single-tooth dental implants.
 If you’d still like more information, our dentists would be happy to answer any questions you may have about either procedure.

 Dentures

-Dentures are an oral appliance made to look and function like natural teeth.
-We can help you explore the different types of dentures available, including partial, complete, conventional, and immediate dentures.
+Removable dentures are made to look and function like natural teeth.
+We can help you explore the different available, including partial, complete, conventional, and immediate dentures.

-Depending on the extent of tooth loss, our dentists may recommend a full or partial denture.
-While a full denture replaces an entire arch of teeth, a partial denture only replaces a few teeth.
+Depending on the extent of tooth loss, our local denture dentists may recommend a full or partial option.
+While full dentures replace an entire arch of teeth, partial dentures only replace a few teeth.

 The benefits of dentures include: